tinymce/tinymce-docs/tinydrive/overview.md

 Tiny Drive allows you to manage your images and files in the cloud, when you are setup with your system, you will enjoy trouble free management of assets in the cloud.

-Once Tiny Drive is setup, you will be able to drag and drop files to instantly upload them to cloud storage behind a blazing fast CDN helping you serve the files and images you need.
+You will be able to drag and drop files to instantly upload them to cloud storage behind a blazing fast CDN helping you serve the files and images you need.

 ## Demo